g4eml/RP2040_Synth/README.md

 I = Configure CW Ident.
 Alows entry of CW Ident, CW Speed, Ident Period and FSK Shift.
 A shift of -800Hz is a typical value.
 Ident period is only valid for a CW only configuration.
 If a JT mode is also enbled then the CW ident will be sent every odd minute.

 J = Configure JT modes.
 Allows entry of a 13 character message.
 This would normally be the Callsign and Maidenhead locator.
 The JT ident will be sent every Even minute.
 Accurate timing requires a GPS module to be connected.

+K = Configure External Key.
+An External Morse key can be connected and used to frequency shift the signal.
+The FSK Shift can be entered and is seperate from the CWID shift.

 G = View GPS NMEA data.
 This is used to test the GPS connection. when selected it will echo all GPS data to the screen.
 Press any key to exit this mode.